-- ...then the web server process looks for a file with the special name index.html (or index.php) within ab123's public_html/subdir1/subdir2, and tries to send that as its result. - NOTE that subdir1 must be world-executable, subdir2 must be world-executable, AND index.html within subdir2 must be world-readable!
+- ...then the web server process looks for a file with the special name index.html (or index.php) within ab123's public_html/subdir1/subdir2, and tries to send that index.'s contents as the request result back to the requesting browser. - NOTE that subdir1 must be world-executable, subdir2 must be world-executable, AND index.html within subdir2 must be world-readable!
 You can make these so using: